-Glenderran is an immaculately presented guesthouse.
-Centrally located in St. Andrews, all rooms have been fully refurbished whilst retaining much of the Victorian charm of the property.
+Glenderran Guesthouse is an immaculately presented guesthouse, centrally located in St. Andrews.
+All rooms have been fully refurbished whilst retaining much of the Victorian charm of the property.
 You can enjoy comfort, style, a great breakfast and wonderful hospitality, all at an affordable price.
 Free secure broadband internet is available throughout the guesthouse.
 We pride ourselves on first class friendly service and delicious, wholesome breakfasts.
 Freshly prepared local farm produce is cooked to order from our varied menu.

 5 Rooms - 2 x single (1 x en-suite, 1 x private bathroom), 1 x King-size Double en-suite, 1 x Twin en-suite, 1 x convertible Twin / King-size Double en-suite room.
 Full range of tea, coffee facilities and bathroom accessories.
 Laundry facility.